enpm611green/tsafe/README.md

  3. Choose `General` -> `Existing Projects into Workspace` and click on `Next`
  4. Enter the path to the cloned repository and click on `Finish`
  5. The project will appear in the Package Explorer under the name `Tsafe Project`

+## Running TSAFE from the CLI

+Build it and run it.

+    ant
+    java -jar build/TSafe2d.jar